Case of Yang Naiwu and Little Cabbage: In popular culture

 In 1910s pingtan and Peking opera performances were made, followed by Shanghai opera in 1927, Ping opera in 1932, and Yue opera in 1938, catching a large crowd of audience.
 It was said that in 1912 Yang was furious over the invented plots and left without finish watching the opera in Shanghai.^{:90-94} First movie that readapts his trial was produced in 1929 in Shanghai and released next year, reportedly attracting full house in the new few days.
 During the Cultural Revolution all films related to Yang Naiwu and Little Cabbage were banned for praising the "feudal establishment".
-They only reappeared in stages after the economic reform in 1990s.
+They only reappeared in stages after the reform and opening up in 1990s.
 In total there were over dozen of films and television series made in China, Hong Kong, and Taiwan, which include two 1994 films in Hong Kong: A Chinese Torture Chamber Story and Hail the Judge.